jerryuhoo/Fire/README.md

 7. Add Extreme button for more distortion.
 8. Check update when opening the plugin.
 9. Support JUCE 7.
+10. Fix a bug that changing presets doesn't reset new params.
+11. Add a Limiter in the global mode.

 ### 2022-7-13 (version 0.9.9)